evanx/mpush-redis/README.md

 INFO App: lpush redis://localhost:6379/0 demo:mpush:out0 one
 INFO App: lpush redis://localhost:6379/1 demo:mpush:out1 one
 ```
-where the blocking pop operation has a configured timeout of 10 seconds (but is repeated in a infinite loop.
+where the blocking pop operation has a configured timeout of 10 seconds (repeated in a infinite loop).
 When the pop yields a message, this is pushed into the parallel output queues.

 We check that the message is moved to the parallel output queues.
 ```shell